Yurii-Laguta/JB4A-SDK-Android/index.md

 ##### Deprecations

 * **AnalyticsActivity** - Use ETAnalytics directly from each of your Activity's onPause() and onResume()
-* **PushEnabledApplication** - Call ETPush.readyAimFire(this) from your Application's onCreate() to bootstrap instead of extending PushEnabledApplication.
+* **PushEnabledApplication** - Call ETPush.readyAimFire(this) from your Application's onCreate() to configure instead of extending PushEnabledApplication.
 * **gcm.jar** - Instead of gcm.jar, include GooglePlayServices support in your application. see: http://developer.android.com/google/play-services/setup.html

 ___